rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 He can go days without much food or water.
 He can sit and meditate for hours.
 He may go to extremes to test his body, mind and soul.

 How about the beaming part ?
 After all, Yogis have been depicted with radiant beams of light.

-Lets 'unpuzzle' our Yogi image:
+Let's try to understand our Yogi image:

 **In lotus position a Yogi does not move.**